PratikG345/React/README.md

 # React

 Types of Exports:
-1. Default - when we have to export single component or objects, written at end of code.
+1. Default - when we have to export a single thing form a file, written at end of code.
  syntax: export default name;

-2. Named - When we want to export multiple components or objects.
+2. Named - When we want to export multiple things from a file.
 syntax: export const name = "content"